oladejihenry/ai-chat-clone/README.md

 ## 🤖 AI Model Setup

-AI.chat supports multiple AI providers.
+Zephfichat supports multiple AI providers.
 Configure the models you want to use by obtaining API keys and updating your environment variables.

 ### Supported Models